IMRANKHAN1097/your-choice-demo/README.md

 # your-choice-demo
-this is a versatile learning platform
+this is a versatile learning platform.
 Author - Imran khan